 In 1992, a 47-acre property at 4500 West River Drive along the Grand River became available, and Chamberlin and Baxter settled on the site as home to their dream.
-“We thought the location was a very good location for the scenic value, right by the river,” said Chamberlin.
-“It’s right at the crossroads of two major highways in Michigan, as good a regional spot as you could get,” said Baxter, adding the space for ample lighted parking was attractive for the family oriented venue.
+“We thought the location was a very good location for the scenic value, right by the (Grand) River,” said Chamberlin.

+In the mid-1980’s Chamberlin, who had practiced law, was working in his family’s business when the business was sold.
+He began exploring his dream of minor league baseball in West Michigan.
+At the same time, Baxter, who was a CPA working in financial and managerial positions in West Michigan, was investigating the same idea.
 Chamberlin saw a story in the Grand Rapids Press about Baxter’s pursuit and contacted him.
 The two “hit it off immediately…our visions aligned,” said Baxter of their synergy, adding that his accounting skills, and Chamberlin’s legal and business background complemented each other.
 They formed West Michigan Baseball Development Inc., “the entity that lead the effort to bring baseball here, and is now the managing entity,” Baxter said.
 Their ten-year collaboration led to the purchase of the Madison Muskies franchise in 1993.
 The team was named the Whitecaps through a Name the Team contest.

-There’s lots more than baseball happening at Fifth Third Ballpark.
+There is a lot more than baseball happening at LMCU Ballpark.
 It is the site of concerts, annual events such as Taste of Grand Rapids, a winter beer festival, and a lighting display in the parking lot during the holidays.
-The Stadium Club, an indoor party area, is available year round for business meetings, family celebrations, and the like.
+The Stadium Club, an indoor party area, is available year-round for business meetings, family celebrations, and the like.
 Many charitable events and fundraisers are also held at the Ballpark.

 And oh the food.
 Besides the usual ballpark fare like the 150,000 hot dogs (that’s more than 14 miles of hot dogs if placed end to end) served each season, there are specialty items such as The Fifth Third Burger – five one-third pound hamburger patties on a sesame seed bun made of one pound of dough all covered with five slices of American cheese, salsa, nacho cheese, Fritos, lettuce, tomato, and sour cream.
 That colossus was suggested by fans in a contest in 2009 and became a national hit, so the contest has continued.

 “It’s the greatest sort of first job experience there is,” Chamberlin said of the seasonal jobs.
 “They kind of get their feet wet, learn about what it’s like to have a job, and working at the ballpark is a lot of fun.”

 On January 3, 2014, a devastating fire destroyed the entire first base side of the ballpark.
 Both Chamberlin and Baxter said the entire organization was overwhelmed and gratified at the outpouring of community support.
 “It helped us pick ourselves up…get on with the work that needed to be done,” said Chamberlin.
 “I can’t overstate what that did for us.”

 “You work very hard to think you made a connection with the community, and that fire certainly reinforced that good, deep, emotional connection,” said Baxter.
 “It’s not our team, it’s the community’s team, and we’re the stewards.”

-Chamberlin and Baxter consider themselves a couple of lucky guys to own and run a baseball franchise.
+Lew Chamberlin and Denny Baxter consider themselves a couple of lucky guys to own and run a baseball franchise.
 “Make no mistake, for all the fun it is a business…a job…but if you handle the business there is a lot of enjoyment,” said Baxter.
 “We truly are fans of the sport, and I think the fact that we are so enthusiastic helps us relate to our customers.”

 Baxter grew up in Muskegon, graduated from Muskegon Catholic Central High School, and attended Michigan State University where he earned a degree in accounting.
-He and his wife Cheryl live in Muskegon and have three grown children and a 15-month old grandson.
+He and his wife Cheryl live in Muskegon and have three grown children and a grandson.
 Baxter is the President of Blue Cap Entertainment, a concert promotion business.